 - create a “data science lab” using an open source feature engineering platform.

 - record provenance for each data science experiment.
 Each derivation of a feature records which data feature(s) it is based upon, how the feature was defined and when it was created.

 - ensure each data experiment (feature) is stored individually so that HDFS security may be used to further restrict access to the data.

 - ensure that all data experiments, data features and data accesses are notarised on indelible public blockchains.

-The Secure Health Data Research & Analytics Platform was awarded Big Data Innovation of the Year in 2018 for its ability to assist in public health research whilst maintaining patient privacy.
+The Secure Health Data Research & Analytics Platform was awarded ACT’s Big Data Innovation of the Year in 2018 for its ability to assist in public health research whilst maintaining patient privacy.
 The platform went on to win a Merit Award at the Australian Information Industry Association’s (AIIA) National iAwards.

 In the Media…

 - Australian Department of Health using blockchain for medical research records